Community College Completion Grant

 Community college students who are California residents and who miss the March 2 deadline can apply by September 2 to receive consideration for competitive Cal Grant awards.
 Students completing the Dream Act

 Application must apply by March 2 in order to receive Cal Grant consideration.
-But it is important to point out that students can apply year-round for the Board of Governors Fee Waiver.
+But it is important to point out that students can apply year-round for the California College Promise Grant formerly known as the Board of Governors Fee Waiver.

 What else do i need to know?